gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section4.md

 # Section 4: The Saga Pattern

 Now, we are going to look at a design pattern called the “Saga Pattern” which is a little more of a complex approach to event driven architecture than what we’ve already looked at.

+## Kafka and Friends

+The three services in the `docker-compose.yaml` file relevant to this section are:
+- `provisioner`, `authorizer`, and `notifier`: three consumer/producers that we'll use to illustrate the saga pattern.

 Before we start, lets discuss two concepts that will be relevant to this section.

 ## Chained Events